tonik/docs/introduction.md

 extends: docs
 title: "Introduction"
 group: "Getting Started"
+next: installation
 ---

-# Tonik — WordPress Starter Theme

-### Tonik is a WordPress Starter Theme which aims to modernize, organize and enhance some aspects of WordPress theme development.
+Tonik is a WordPress Starter Theme which aims to modernize, organize and enhance some aspects of WordPress theme development.

-Take a look at what is waiting for you:
+### Take a look at what is waiting for you:

 - [ES6](https://babeljs.io/learn-es2015/) for JavaScript
 - [SASS](http://sass-lang.com/) and [Foundation CSS Framework](http://foundation.zurb.com/sites/docs/)